xrdocs/ncs5500/_tutorials/introducing-nc57-mpa-2d4h-s.md

 Timing and MACsec support are not available at 7.4.1 and are currently tracked in the roadmap, contact your Cisco representative for more details.

+### Use case?

+Most obvious question here will be: why not using the good ol' NC55-MPA-4H-S since you can't afford more than 4 ports 100G here?

+The main use case for using an NC57-MPA-2D4H-S in NCS55A2-MOD will be the Route Optical (RON) architectures.
+Indeed, for ZR and ZRP optics support at 100G, you need a QSFP-DD cage.
+So, using coherent ZR/ZR+ optics in 100G, 4x100G or 2x100G will require the new MPA.

+Note: support of ZR/ZRP is in the roadmap and currently not available in IOS XR 7.4.1 at FCS.

 ## In NC55-MOD-A Line Cards

 Currently tracked in the roadmap, contact your Cisco representative for more details.